sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 The general principle behind the port numbering, is:

-- `30xxx` ports are connected to the main instance `readsb` that decodes and processes the SDR data
+- `30xxx` and `32xxx` ports are connected to the main instance `readsb` that decodes and processes the SDR data
 - `31xxx` ports are connected to the MLAT Hub
 - `92xx` ports are for Prometheus statistics output
 - `80` contains the Tar1090 web interface